artemiscloud/activemq-artemis-self-provisioning-plugin/README.md

 you've logged into.
 The plugin HTTP server runs on port 9001 with CORS enabled.
 Navigate to <http://localhost:9000> to see the running plugin.

+To view our plugin on OpenShift, navigate to the Workloads section.
+The plugin will be listed as **Brokers**.

 If you want the console to run in `https` mode, run:

 `yarn run start-console-tls`